-Arataki 2023, the 30-year plan for land transport, was created with the intention of being a shared sector vision for how the land transport system should be planned and invested in over the next 30 years.
+Arataki 2023, the 30-year plan for land transport, was created by Waka Kotahi to be a shared sector vision for how the land transport system should be planned and invested in over the next 30 years.
 Arataki's strategic context sets the scene by highlighting the possibilities of the future system.

-The national directions outline the kinds of system-wide, national initiatives that Waka Kotahi believes are essential to accomplishing long-term objectives and the Government's priorities.
+The national directions outline the kinds of systemwide, national initiatives that Waka Kotahi believes are essential to accomplishing long-term objectives and Government priorities.

 Arataki also has regional directives that specify where efforts should be concentrated.
-The combined Otago and

-Southland RTCs are seeking greater input into Arataki as developed by Waka Kotahi to ensure an agreed vision for the future is presented.
+The combined Otago and Southland RTCs are seeking greater input into Arataki as developed by Waka Kotahi to ensure an agreed vision for the future is presented.

 It is critical that there be ongoing collaboration between Waka Kotahi, local government, approved organisations, tangata whenua, and communities to ensure there is alignment in priorities and a consistent approach is taken.